The Pyramids (band): Later years

 After The Pyramids, three of the band's members, Skip Mercier, Steve Leonard and Will Glover joined Long Beach musicians, Mike Marchman, Jim Foelber and Chris Myers and played in a club band called The Family Cat.
 They played around Orange County in the nightclubs until 1973.

-In 1995, Sundazed Records released a 20 track CD Penetration!
+In 1995, Sundazed Music released a 20 track CD Penetration!
 The Best of the Pyramids.
 Bob Irwin from the label (who had worked closely with music director for The Revels, Tony Hilder and band members Sam Eddy and Norman Knowles to get their work re-released in later years) did the same with this compilation.
 He was pleased to find John Hodge, the manager and producer for the Pyramids, because Hodge owned the masters for the original recordings which included unissued music.
 Hodge also had a strong love of the music.
 Irwin was also planning a second release of their work.
 It was to be an album of unreleased material.

 Drummer Ron McMullen died on January 7, 2015, in Long Beach, California.